 House of Four is a home for a young couple and their 2 children – although is a more than a building for four people, containing man / woman; girl / boy; husband / wife; mother / father; son / daughter; sister / brother, and the dynamics that connect and separate them.

 The building enlivens these family relationships with a diverse layering of spaces, volumes, roofs and floor plates, counteracting the constraints of a compressed urban site.

 The house is overlooked from all sides and above, and is excavated and chamfered to fit tightly between neighbours.

 At ground level, this consists of a brick podium sunken to the height of adjoining garden walls, containing living and entertaining areas, a kitchen and courtyard.

 Over the podium, 3 stepped bedroom volumes appear nested one-from-the-other, disguising the size of the building and enabling an additional mezzanine level to be squeezed in, despite height controls.

-Split level, open plan interiors amplify the site’s tiny footprint, so the house can be perceived both as 1 large space and as a collection of individual rooms.
+Split level, open plan interiors amplify the site’s tiny footprint, so the house can be perceived as both a single space and as a collection of individual volumes.
 Family members find unity as well as their sense of self.